wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 # Create Your First Service

 This quick start guide walks you through the steps to create a service that gets the current COVID-19 status of a given country.
-It will:
+It

-- Connect to the COVID-19 data API to get COVID-19 statistics.
+- Connects to the COVID-19 data API to get COVID-19 statistics
-- Connect to the World Bank data API to get population data.
+- Connects to the World Bank data API to get population data
-- Send a response with further processed COVID-19 data.
+- Sends a response with further processed COVID-19 data

 Once you develop and test the service, you can deploy it and observe its statistics to evaluate its performance.

 ## Step 1: Create the service resources

-To create the resource via which the service is invoked, follow this procedure:
+To create the resource to invoke the service, follow this procedure:

 1. Sign in to the Choreo Console at [https://console.choreo.dev/](https://console.choreo.dev/).

 2. Go to the **Services** card and click **Get Started**.
-Now you are on the **Services** page, where you can try out sample services or create your own.
+This takes you to the **Services** page, where you can try out sample services or create your own.

 3. Click **Create** to create a service from scratch.